 For example, Moira sometimes likes to tell corny jokes during our shoots.
 And I mean really corny jokes.
 Like, “Why shouldn’t you play poker in the jungle?”
 (Answer: “Too many cheetahs”).
 Sometimes this makes couples laugh, which is a good thing, but it’s not the ultimate goal.
-Telling corny jokes shows that we don’t take ourselves too seriously, and hopefully inspire you to do the same, at least during the course of our shoot.
+Telling corny jokes shows that we don’t take ourselves too seriously, and hopefully inspires you to do the same, at least during the shoot.
 You know how when giving a speech, you’re supposed to picture the crowd naked?
 Well, telling bad jokes is akin to being naked.
 And when your photographers are naked, you don’t feel so self-conscious.
 You can quote me on that.

 Have a drink (or two).

 No judgment here.
 A little liquid courage on your wedding day is well within the realm of good taste.
 Just don’t get too sloppy.
 That’s what the reception is for.

 Looking for unique and interesting wedding photography for your own wedding (or know someone who is)?

 Tired of wading through a million photographers whose images all look the same?